 I went into this not expecting much.
 I was halfway through the first issue when it suddenly grabbed my attention.
 This series plays out — and could be translated to — a full-on game.
 The Gods (Hades, Ares, Hermes, Poseidon, Helios) are bored and make a wager.
 They find the strongest clans in the world and make something disastrous happen.
 The Barbarian King’s father is stricken with illness, a female clan suffers starvation, and Kratos’s newborn child with Lysandra, Calliope, is born with a deformity.
 The Spartan law is that an ugly baby is thrown out at sea.
 Lysandra’s midwife tells them a tale about the Ambrosia of Asclepius that can give eternal life and bring back the dead.
 They both beg the Spartan King to let Kratos bring back this Ambrosia for the King himself and a sip for his baby.

 That’s one freaking awesome story.
-That right there is a premise to a whole new God of War game.
+That is a premise to a whole new God of War game.
 As the series advances the Gods start cheating because Kratos is obviously winning.
 He slays large strange beasts, avoids natural disasters, and has the King’s army following him.
-The series does a good job showing the hot-headedness of Kratos and his selfishness.
-The Spartan general ends up giving him a lecture on this, we also get some insight on the Spartan ways and how cruel they were.
+The series does an excellent job of showing the hot-headedness of Kratos and his selfishness.
+The Spartan general gives him a lecture on this, and we also get some insight into the Spartan ways and how cruel they were.
 Several times Kratos almost becomes defeated, but we all know the ending here.

 It’s a short series but it does the game justice.
 If you love God of War these six issues should be in your comic collection.
 The story is so great that it can stand as a standalone game.